pepe5/altair-intro/3/study_materials.md

 - agnosticism towards ethics is strength and weakness at the same time.

 - A success in this system depends on performance of- and experience of- adaptation: even when you have to experience it (inside), still you have to perform it outside.
+  One example be "interpretation" of term ***emphatic*** skills:
+  *	(In contrast to Buddhist “interpretation”) here *empathy* is tightly connected with ability to *deal with others*:
+  *	Much better term for this thus would be ***social intelligence***
+  *	On the other hand, “inner aspect” of this “empathy” is not much appreciated: o	At “normal people” this is not appreciated at all: you can hear judgements like “you think too much”, or “have you said it to him/her?” o	At “professionals” it could be appreciated, if it is *professionally publicized*: here let’s recognize again, that it is “outer aspect” of this “empathy” what is appreciated: ability to sell it out.

 ### Buddhism